 Since this case study requires no form of monetization, I shall not be looking at CPC or CPM.
 Instead, I shall be focusing on Global Monthly Searches over 4000 exact match queries a month.
 I shall be using Google Adwords Tool for the same.

 Narrowing down to 9 EMDs can become particularly difficult especially when it is in a competitive niche.
 I shall try to focus on CI using TrafficTravis and SERPIQ.
-I have noticed that most ccTLDs are not responsive well to competitive indexes with SERPIQ.
+I have noticed that most ccTLDs are not responding well to competitive indexes with SERPIQ.
 I purchased a premium package from SERPIQ at $29 a month just raise my limits on the otherwise free limit.

 The screenshot below showcases the CI for 4 specific EMDs.
 I have blanked out the CPC and Keyword Group for obvious reasons.
 Averaging with a CI of 35-40, it should not be an issue with recording higher SERP boosts than previously anticipated.

 As this case study does not require me to work on a tight budget, I shall be opting for a Registrar that I am well acquainted with.
 My total bill for the 9 EMDs has worked out to $95 with each registration for one year.
-Opted in for privacy protect.
+Opted in for privacy protection.

 Day 2 – Tweaking the Basics

 So, the IP’s have started resolving properly.
 I will now have to spend the day tweaking the small little things that make a difference.
 Let’s get started with cPanel and then manage installations of WordPress on all Domains.
 I have used Fantastico to get them done.
-Once the installations have completed, I updated each installations with 3 additional Plugins.
+Once the installations have completed, I updated each installation with 3 additional Plugins.